Hausdorff dimension of collision times in one-dimensional log-gases: Introduction and main results

-\end{theorem} Explicit definitions of the objects above will be given in the following section.
+$\mbb P^x-$almost surely. \end{theorem} Explicit definitions of the objects above will be given in the following section.
 The main difficulty in obtaining this result lies in the type of event we are interested in observing.
-In \cite{LiuXiao98}, the event is the return to the origin, whereas in our case the event is comprised of all configurations such that $X_{t,i}=X_{t,j}$ for some $i\neq j$ (for the $A_{N-1}$ and $B_N$ cases) or such that $X_{t,i}=0$ for some $i$ (only for the $B_N$ case).
-This means that in order to extend Liu and Xiao's machinery to our setting, we must derive similar asymptotics for the transition function near a set that is not bounded.
-The key to overcoming this difficulty lies in decomposing the collision events into simpler events, and performing adequate coordinate transformations to obtain the corresponding asymptotics.
+In \cite{LiuXiao98}, the event is the return to the origin, whereas in our case the event is comprised of all configurations such that $X_{t,i}=X_{t,j}$ for some $i\neq j$.
+This means that in order to extend Liu and Xiao's machinery to our setting, we must derive similar asymptotics for the transition function in a set that is not bounded.
+Our key contribution is the derivation of a new asymptotic behavior of the probability of a collision being close to occur, which is a condition that defines an unbounded set and which is fundamentally different from the case covered in \cite{LiuXiao98}.
+The key to overcome this hurdle lies in making use of an asymptotic relation by Graczyk and Sawyer which removes the difficulty of working with Dunkl-Bessel functions \cite{GraczykSawyer}, decomposing the collision events into simpler events, and performing adequate coordinate transformations to obtain the corresponding asymptotics that lead to the theorem.

-The physical significance of this result is that the Hausdorff dimension characterizes the behavior of these processes, highlighting the fact that for $k'\geq 1/2$ no collisions occur, while when $k'<1/2$ collisions are frequent enough that the set of collision times has fractal structure.
-In this sense, with $k'$ as main parameter one can identify an ordered (non-colliding) and a disordered (colliding) parameter region, as the Hausdorff dimension behaves very much like an order parameter in this case.
-While there is precedent of a phase transition in these systems \cite{ValkoVirag}, the results obtained in this paper point to a more intuitive understanding of these systems based on collisions, which are simple, concrete events.
+The physical significance of this result is that the Hausdorff dimension characterizes the behavior of these processes, highlighting the fact that for $k\geq 1/2$ no collisions occur, while when $k<1/2$ collisions are frequent enough that the set of collision times has fractal structure.
+In this sense, with $k$ as main parameter one can identify an ordered (non-colliding) and a disordered (colliding) parameter region, as the Hausdorff dimension behaves very much like a thermodynamic function in this case.
+While there is precedent of an abstract phase transition in these systems \cite{ValkoVirag}, the results obtained in the present work point to a phenomenon based on collisions, which are simple, concrete events.
 Another aspect that must be pointed out is that the matrix eigenvalue formulations of these processes show no collisions if they are driven by Brownian motions; this is not the case for \emph{fractional} Brownian motions, which can overcome the log-potential repulsion between eigenvalues \cite{SongXiaoYuan21}.

+We also point out that Theorem~\ref{th:main} seems to indicate a Hausdorff dimension of $1/2$ for the limit $k=0$.
+Our result does not cover this case, but for independent Brownian motions one can readily apply the machinery of \cite{LiuXiao98} to the difference of two Brownian motions, itself a one-dimensional Brownian motion, to see that the collision times have a Hausdorff dimension of $1/2$, as expected.